 \end{rem}

-It is evident from Proposition \ref{generic} that $\mathcal{R}(I)$ is not always Koszul for a maximal order Pfaffian ideal $I$ of a general skew symmetric matrix $X$.
-However, the following result shows that, regardless of this, all of its diagonals are always Koszul.
+It is evident from Proposition \ref{generic} that $\mathcal{R}(I)$ is not always Koszul for the maximal order Pfaffian ideal $I$ of the general skew-symmetric matrix $X$.
+Regardless, the following result shows that, all its diagonals are always Koszul.